Making Loans to Improve the Lives and Economic Well-Being of Arizonans

 Growth Partners Arizona (GPAz) is a U.S. Treasury-certified Community Development Financial Institution (CDFI).
 Its mission is to provide accessible, fair and responsible loans and support to Arizona nonprofits as well as to small businesses.
-Since 2014, GPAz has loaned more than $5 million to economically under-served areas throughout Arizona, with no loan losses to date.
-GPAz’s vision is to achieve economic justice through forward-thinking, collaborative and inclusive approaches to capital access in Arizona.
+Since 2014, GPAz has loaned more than $6 million to economically underserved areas throughout Southern Arizona, with over 90% of these loans being deployed in low-income communities.
+GPAz also manages the KIVA Hub for Southern Arizona and is able to provide zero percent interest loans of up to $15,000 using the KIVA Crowdfunding Platform.

 Economic justice … means fighting for financial capital to reach all people and communities.
 Financial capital is the fuel that drives economic opportunity.